 - Establish statewide priorities to quickly respond to unanticipated and urgent events, such as emergencies, pandemics, and budget deficits or surpluses.

 - Create academic, research, and other partnerships that bring aging and gerontology experts to the forefront of policy influence and ensure evidence-based planning.

 - Incorporate an aging and disabilities lens across state priorities beyond traditional health care and community services to include climate change, the digital divide, rural health, mental health, and employee-friendly business policies.

-Using the Master Plan for Aging Getting Started Tool
+Using the Multisector Plan for Aging Getting Started Tool

 Who can use this tool?
 Anyone can use this tool, although the focus is on stakeholders seeking to gain buy-in and encourage an executive order or legislation to begin the MPA process — including state officials, advocates, industry, and philanthropic organizations.

 What are the goals of this tool?
 This tool is designed to help states move toward: (1) an executive order for an MPA; and/or (2) legislation that calls for an MPA, as explained below: